-California is moving toward electrification of homes and buildings, a necessary step to reduce harmful greenhouse gases (GHGs) and other emissions to help meet the state's collective climate goals.
-However, the current residential rate design structure is misaligned with the state's goals, as nearly all costs are recovered in volumetric energy rates.
-In order to incentivize broad electrification from all customers, including non-residential customers, it is important to reduce volumetric rates.
-For its residential customers, SDG&E is proposing to reduce volumetric rates by recovering more costs in a monthly fixed rate component.
-The Commission will decide the issue of income-based fixed charges for default, and potentially all, residential rate schedules in accordance with Assembly Bill 205 in the ongoing Demand Flexibility Rulemaking.9 SDG&E is hopeful that the Commission will establish an income-based fixed charge for all residential rates that meaningfully lowers volumetric rates and prevents certain customers from rate arbitrage.

-SDG&E's revised testimony herein reflects developments that have occurred in the Demand Flexibility Rulemaking.
-Since SDG&E filed this application on January 17, 2023, the Commission has more clearly defined the scope of Track A of the Demand Flexibility Rulemaking, which is considering income-graduated fixed charges for residential rates.
+2 California is moving toward electrification of homes and buildings, a necessary step to 3 reduce harmful greenhouse gases (GHGs) and other emissions to help meet the state's collective 4 climate goals.
+However, the current residential rate design structure is misaligned with the 5 state's goals, as nearly all costs are recovered in volumetric energy rates.
+In order to incentivize 6 broad electrification from all customers, including non-residential customers, it is important to 7 reduce volumetric rates. and For its residential customers, SDG&E is proposing to reduce 8 volumetric rates do this by recovering more costs in a monthly fixed rate component.
+The 9 Commission will decide the issue of income-based fixed charges for default, and potentially all, 10 residential rate schedules in accordance with Assembly Bill 205 in the ongoing Demand 11 Flexibility Rulemaking.
+11 SDG&E is hopeful that the Commission will establish an income- 12 based fixed charge for all residential rates that meaningfully lowers volumetric rates and 13 prevents certain customers from rate arbitrage.
+14 SDG&E's revised testimony herein reflects developments that have occurred in the 15 Demand Flexibility Rulemaking.
+Since SDG&E filed this application on January 17, 2023, the 16 Commission has more clearly defined the scope of Track A of the Demand Flexibility 17 Rulemaking, which is considering income-graduated fixed charges for residential rates.
+18 Specifically, the Commission determined that TOU rate design was beyond the scope of Track 19 A.12 A scoping memo and ruling was recently issued in the Demand Flexibility Rulemaking, 20 where the Commission will decide the issue of income-based fixed charges for default, and 21 potentially all, residential rate schedules in accordance with Assembly Bill 205.
+13 -Two scoping

-9 See R.22-07-005.
+11 See R.22-07-005.